0xideas/sequifier-archive/README.md

   - the extraction of sequences for training from a standardised format
   - the configuration and training of a transformer classification model
-  - inference on data with a trained model each of these steps is explained below.
+  - inference on data with a trained model

+Each of these steps is explained below.

 ## Preprocessing of data into sequences for training

 The preprocessing step is specifically designed for scenarios where for long series of events, the prediction of the next event from the previous N events  is of interest.
-In cases of sequences where only the last interaction is a valid target,the  preprocessing step does not apply.
+In cases of sequences where only the last item is a valid target, the  preprocessing step does not apply.

-This step presupposes input data with three columns: sequenceId, itemId and timesort. sequenceId and itemId identify user/item interaction, and the timesort column must provide values that enable sequential sorting.
+This step presupposes input data with three columns: sequenceId, itemId and timesort. sequenceId and itemId identify sequence and item, and the timesort column must provide values that enable sequential sorting.
 Often this will simply be a timestamp.

 The data can then be processed into training, validation and testing datasets of all